 3. Overdue interlibrary loan material: $1.00 per item, per day.

-4. Lost or damaged materials minimum replacement fees: Books, videos, DVD's, cassette sets, and CDs $60 per item.
-Single audiocassettes $10 per tape.
+5. Lost materials minimum replacement fee is $50 per item plus a $10 processing fee.
 Replacement fees are the minimum charge applied.
 If actual replacement fees exceed these charges the difference will be applied as well.

-5. In lieu of paying for a lost item, the patron may buy and give to the library the exact item, and pay a $20 processing fee.
+6. In lieu of paying the $50 fee for a lost item, the patron may buy and give to the library the exact item.
+Accumulated overdue fines and the $10 processing fee will still apply.

-7. If you have unpaid fines for over 30 days, your fines are subject to be charged to your TMC student account with an additional $10.00 nonrefundable processing fee added.
-If you are a student of TMS and have unpaid lost item replacement fees over 30 days, your fines are subject to be charged to your TMS account.
+10. If you have unpaid fines for over eight weeks, your fines are subject to be charged to your TMU student account with an additional $10.00 nonrefundable processing fee added.
+If you are a student of TMS and have unpaid lost item replacement fees over eight weeks, your fines are subject to be charged to your TMS account.
 Please take note of this and pay your fines before any other fees are added.

-If you have questions about any overdue or fine notices you may receive, you may always come talk to or email the Circulation Manager.
+If you have questions about any overdue or fine notices you may receive, you may always discuss the matter or email the Circulation Manager (Miss Chloe Gustke <email@example.com> 661.362.2272.

 Regular Reserves may be checked for three hours and may be used in the library or taken out of the library.
 The three hour time limit only applies to the time the library is open.
 This means these materials may be checked out one to two hours before closing and must be returned within two to one hours respectively the next day (equal to three open hours).
 ID cards will be held at the circulation desk until reserved items are returned.
 However, ID cards are not held when reserve materials are checked out overnight.
 The late fine on reserve materials is $1.00 per hour, or any part of an hour, per item.